Our Next Live Show

-Revivals of civic shows, popular entertainment and religious drama took place in Durham’s historic centre.
+Revivals of civic shows, popular entertainment and religious drama took place in Durham’s historic centre during the Theatrum Mundi festival in 2016.
 A chief attraction was the first modern production of the oldest known drama from the British Isles: the Lindisfarne Harrowing of Hell.
 We also featured a new show, The Sacred and the Profane, a specially commissioned showcase of historic dance, music and processions.

 Street performances with the Durham Dragon